Peng Dehuai: Kuomintang officer

 Between July 1926 and March 1927, Peng campaigned in Hunan, participating in the capture of Changsha and Wuhan.
-Under General He Jian, Peng participated in the Battle of Fengtai in which Kuomintang forces decisively defeated the warlord Wu Peifu.
-In 1927, Wang Jingwei attempted to establish a left-leaning Kuomintang government in Wuhan that threatened Chiang Kai-shek's leadership.
-Tang Shengzhi, who Peng served under, aligned himself with Wang, and Peng was promoted to lieutenant-colonel and regimental commander.
-After Tang's forces had bern decisively defeated by Chiang, Peng commanded the rear guard and protected the retreat of Tang's forces into Hunan.
+Under General He Jian, Peng participated in the battle of Fengtai, in which Kuomintang forces decisively defeated the warlord Wu Peifu.
+In 1927, Wang Jingwei attempted to establish a left-leaning Kuomintang government in Wuhan, causing a split with the center/right-leaning government in Nanking.
+Tang Shengzhi aligned himself with the Wuhan government, and Peng was promoted to lieutenant-colonel.
+However, Tang's forces were defeated by Chiang.
+During their retreat in 1928, He Jian, under whom Peng served, defected to the Nanking side.
+Peng became a full colonel after the reorganization.